minetestia/inv-change-cb/README.md

 # Inventory Change Callback

-Provide a global callback for handling player inventory changes.
+Provide a universal global callback for handling player inventory changes.

 It can handle all types of natural events (`"move"`, `"put"`, `"take"`, `"dig"`, `"place"`, `"pickup"`, `"eat"`), except the changes made manually in code.
 So